zenika-open-source/immutadot/README.md

 ## Immutability

-In last years one of our biggest challenge has been to find an efficient way to detect changes in our data to determine when to re-render our interfaces.
+In the last years one of our biggest challenge has been to find an efficient way to detect changes in our data to determine when to re-render our interfaces.

 An immutable object is an object that cannot be changed once created.
 It brings several benefits :